 A four year baccalaureate degree, or equivalent from a recognized institution.

 At least one example of the applicant’s previous academic or professional writing, such as a written essay, published research paper, major academic paper, design project or consulting report.
 A portfolio should be submitted that include examples of the applicant’s design work or design thinking, including creative work or ideas, community action, planning or design products, or graphics and visual communication.
-The requirements for digital portfolio submissions are found in the Faculty of Environmental Design website at: evds.ucalgary.ca/content/master-planning-mplan-admissions.
+The requirements for digital portfolio submissions are found in the School of Architecture, Planning and Landscape website at: evds.ucalgary.ca/content/master-planning-mplan-admissions.

 A clear, well-written, statement of intent which describes the applicant's interest in planning and how the applicant's specific educational background and professional or personal experience relates to Planning as a field of study.

 An applicant whose primary language is not English may fulfill the English language proficiency requirement in one of the following ways:

 TOEFL score of at least 105 (Internet-based).
 Our institution code is 0813